World-of-Retail-Token/AccountManager/README.md

 # What does it do

-This software is intended to provide simple and universal abstraction layer to work with different underlying cryptocurrency daemons.
+This software is intended to provide a simple and universal abstraction layer to work with different underlying cryptocurrency daemons.
 Internal implementation workings are hidden behind RPC services.

 # API